CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **Vermkin Trail**

-If the characters defeat the Vermkins and inspect the area, they will discover signs that the Vermkins have used this location for staging ambushes.
+If the characters defeat the Feral Vermkins and inspect the area, they will discover signs that the Vermkins have used this location for staging ambushes.
 A hidden trail behind thickets on the north side of the road leads northwest.
 A character who succeeds on a CL 2 Survival check can determine that about a dozen Vermkins have traveled along this trail, along with signs of two humanoid-sized bodies being hauled away from the ambush site.
 The party can guide the wagon off the road and secure the oxen while pursuing the Vermkins down the trail, which leads five miles northwest to the Mountainmaw hideout.

 Ask the players to determine the party's marching order as they move down the trail, as the order is vital.
 The Vermkins have set two traps to hinder pursuers: